Your Guide to Authentic Regional Eats

 2803 W. Chicago

-But what really won our hearts was the food.
-Let us tell you that at the end of a book tour, authors tend to be really tired, desperately in need of comfort.
-Well, there it was, posted on the menu above the order counter at Feed: a menu of country comfort that included WondeRoast rotisserie chicken (oh, so tender, moist and full-flavored), velvety pulled pork in zippy dark red sauce and, best of all, a long roster of masterfully-cooked, mostly Southern-style vegetables.
+But what really won our hearts was the food, of the genre "comfort moderne.
+Here, posted on the menu above the order counter are the likes of WondeRoast rotisserie chicken (oh, so tender, moist and full-flavored), velvety pulled pork in zippy dark red sauce and, best of all, a long roster of masterfully-cooked, mostly Southern-style vegetables.
 These included a whole roasted ear of corn with its toasty-earth flavor accented by a liberal brush of garlic butter, gorgeous mashed potatoes and gravy that Roadfood.com member Bruce Bilmes declared the best on earth other than the ones he makes at home, pungent collard greens, spicy whipped sweet potatoes, from-scratch succotash, hand-cut French fries and mac-n-cheese.
 The chicken is white or dark, in increments that range from a quarter bird to a whole one; the pulled pork comes in a sandwich; and the side dishes are available as a meal – your choice of five for $5.99.
 Did I mention dessert?
 Creamy banana pudding, striated with whole vanilla wafers, is a classic.

 Chef Donna has created an original eatery that may not be an authentic rustic chicken shack, but has the unmistakable soul of the sort of eat-place we Roadfood folks are always looking for.